AloiDavide/Endless-Speculation-test/src/site/notes/Long Form Theories/Theory for the Legend of the Golden witch.md

 When It's morning, it's not all clean, there is still some to clean in the dining room.
 Genji and Sayo keep the adults busy by presenting the lack of people, and Genji makes sure that Natsuhi goes in Kinzo's room.
 Of course both Genji and Natsuhi know that Kinzo isn't there, but to Natsuhi it's a way to explain him out, and to Genji it's a way to fabricate conflict later on that can be used to frame her as a possible culprit.
 Then they push the adults to find the scene of the crime in the garden shed, all of this while gaining some time for Kumasawa to finish cleaning the dining room.

 When they find the corpses, everything happens as it's shown in the story.
 The important element here is that Eva and Hideyoshi, and partially Natsuhi too, are very adamant that the children don't come in the shed, and especially don't see Shannon.
-I believe that there may be many explanations for why that's the case, but first let's establish this; It's very possible that Hideyoshi could have guessed what was supposed to be on Shannon's ring by the way George asked the question, it's possible that Hideyoshi heard it from Rudolph, which was present near the bathroom stall when George was practicing proposing, It's possible that Sayo just told him for some reason, and It's possible that they wanted to keep him away to not reveal that the corpse wasn't actually Shannon.
+I believe that there may be many explanations for why that's the case, but first let's establish this; It's very possible that Hideyoshi could have guessed what was supposed to be on Shannon's ring by the way George asked the question, it's possible that Hideyoshi heard it from Rudolf, which was present near the bathroom stall when George was practicing proposing, It's possible that Sayo just told him for some reason, and It's possible that they wanted to keep him away to not reveal that the corpse wasn't actually Shannon.
 Nanjo's word is worth nothing, and we can only guess.

 Let's go with this; It's a mannequin wearing Shannon's clothes.
 Natsuhi sees it but doesn't get closer, Hideyoshi and Eva tell her that the police should make it so they don't tamper the scene or something.
 Then Eva and Hideyoshi make sure that no one else can see anything to keep the secret while Nanjo lies, and the only person that is able to get closer at all is Battler, but he doesn't see anything.